Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: introduction

 \section{introduction}

 The observation of cosmic rays (CRs) over several orders of magnitude in energy indicate that particle acceleration occurs in many astrophysical sites and gives rise to high-energy particles which eventually escape and interact with the diffuse surrounding medium.
-The exact generation mechanism of cosmic rays is energy-dependent.
-Supernova shocks are likely to be the progenitors of galactic cosmic rays at low energy ($\lesssim$ a few hundred GeVs), while astrophysical jets are more likely to be the progenitors of high energy cosmic rays (for a review, see \cite{Anchordoqui:2018qom}).
-The former case assumes that particles within the shock interact with the interstellar medium; the latter case assumes that CRs are produced when accreting matter is accelerated to high energies in a collimated beam parallel to a massive object's angular momentum vector.
+Supernova shocks, massive stars, pulsars, stellar OB associations and the jets of active galactic nuclei are all confirmed sources of cosmic ray acceleration.
+For a review, see the recent \cite{Anchordoqui:2018qom}).

 The maximal cosmic ray energy that can be attained through these processes is not clear yet.
-However, given their observed gamma ray spectra it seems that, blazar jets \cite{1979ApJ...232...34B} produced by supermassive black holes (SMBHs) at the centre of galaxies could be the most powerful accelerators in the Universe, with energies reaching up the TeV scale and possibly far beyond \cite{KRAWCZYNSKI2004367}.
-Indeed, since the discovery of (extragalactic) PeV neutrinos by the IceCube Neutrino Observatory \cite{Aartsen:2013jdh,Aartsen:2013bka}, the suspicion is that jets associated with SMBHs may be capable of accelerating particles above the PeV scale, although there is no consensus yet on the kind of particles that are being accelerated (see e.g. \cite{2018arXiv181206025B} and references therein).
+However, given their observed gamma ray spectra it seems that, blazar jets \cite{1979ApJ...232...34B} produced by supermassive black holes (SMBHs) at the centre of galaxies could be the most powerful accelerators in the Universe, with energies reaching far beyond the PeV scale \cite{KRAWCZYNSKI2004367}.
+The discovery of (extragalactic) PeV neutrinos by the IceCube Neutrino Observatory \cite{Aartsen:2013jdh,Aartsen:2013bka} lends further support to the idea that jets associated with SMBHs may be capable of accelerating particles above the PeV scale, although there is still debate on the primary composition of the of particles that are being accelerated (see e.g. \cite{2018arXiv181206025B} and references therein).